threepointone/durable-scheduler/README.md

 - schedule tasks by time, delay, or cron expression
 - schedule multiple tasks on the same object
-- query tasks by name, id, or payload pattern
+- query tasks by description or id (or by time range?)
 - cancel tasks

 Bonus: This will be particularly useful when wired up with an LLM agent, so you'll be able to schedule tasks by describing them in natural language.
 Like "remind me to call my friend every monday at 10:00"